-I agree with the “abolitionist” sentiment that veganism is about education, so of course it is a part of our home education/alt ed curriculum.
-With a good deal of the literature, film, and online resources we use, there are opportunities to discuss instances of speciesism, animal use and abuse that is described, just as there are opportunities to discuss the kyriarchy/patriarchy and feminism, racism, ableism, and other discriminatory language and activity.
+With a good deal of the literature, film, and online resources we use, there are opportunities to discuss instances of speciesism, animal use and abuse that is described, just as there are opportunities to discuss feminism, racism, ableism, and other discriminatory language and activity.

 In the biological sciences, there are opportunities to read about and discuss the ethical problems with animal testing as well as the inefficacy of their results.
-In human anatomy and nutrition, we can look at how a plant-based diet prevents and reverses disease, and I can use the information from my course in Plant-Based Nutrition certificate from Cornell/The T Colin Campbell Foundation (Continuing Medical Education credits).
+In human anatomy and nutrition, we can look at how a plant-based diet prevents and reverses disease and I use information from the course I took in Plant-Based Nutrition certificate from Cornell/The T Colin Campbell Foundation (Continuing Medical Education credits).
 In nature and environmental studies, we look at how animal farming contributes more to pollution than all other industries combined, and the psychological impact and other problems with domesticating “wild” animals and keeping them in small zoos/cages/pools.

 A few resources